achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 - step the simulation forward in single step increments
 - The animation rate will be selected with a slider

-Note: all of the text displayed in the user interface will not be hard coded, it will be set using a resources file.
+Note: all of the text displayed in the user interface will not be hard coded, it will be set using a View.resources file.
 This will allow button names to be easily adjusted in the future.
 ## Design Details & Considerations
 * __Grid:__